hannah019/excel-instructions/docs/navigation-structure.md

 Functions in Excel are some defined formulas to help users efficiently calculate their values and even analyze the data.
 A comprehensive function library is included in Excel where people can quickly find many popular ones like sum, average, maximum, minimum and so on.
 The goal of this section is to explain how to enter formulas and calculate the values of cells by applying existing functions.

-## Introduction of Parts of Functions
+## Introduction to Parts of Functions

 In Excel, functions must be written in a specific way for the system to read and operate user’s commands, so a function has to be shown as below.
 Every single function mainly consists of three parts: equals sign, function name and arguments.

-Arguments, not as straightforward as equals sign and function name, might be a bit confused.
+Arguments are not as straightforward as equals sign and function name, so they might seem confusing.
 One or more arguments are required in a function, and the positions of needed values are in the bracket.

 ![average-function](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/functions-image1.png?raw=true)
  For example, this function is to calculate the average from cell A1 to cell A10.